 Plus, many of them offer borrowers the option to only pay interest for four years if they can’t afford to make payments on both interest and principal.
 Think of it as an option that allows you time to get back on your feet.

 Yes, LendKey connects borrowers with smaller lenders and credit unions, so if you want to refinance both federal and private loans, you will do so through a private lender.
-As with any refinancing option, you’ll lose any loan forgiveness or income-based repayment plans with your federal loan if you choose to refinance.
+As with any student loan refinancing option, you’ll lose any loan forgiveness or income-based repayment plans with your federal loan if you choose to refinance.

 Is there a difference between consolidating and refinancing?